Tencent/rapidjson/doc/schema.md

 The schema keyword `pattern` and `patternProperties` uses regular expression to match the required pattern.

-RapidJSON implemented a simple DFA regular expression engine, which is used by default.
+RapidJSON implemented a simple NFA regular expression engine, which is used by default.
 It supports the following syntax.

 |Syntax|Description|
 |------|-----------|